w7-3/webautomate-pipeline-resources/src/docs/feature-set.spec.md

   - Link to the documentation: clicking on it will take you to the documentation page, where you can find detailed information on how to use the application
 - Language Switcher: allows you to switch between different languages.
 Clicking on a language will change the language of the application
 - Notifications Popover: displays the latest notifications, such as new features, pending requests, updates, and promotions
-- User Profile: clicking on it will show a dropdown menu with the following options:
+- User ProfilePage: clicking on it will show a dropdown menu with the following options:
   - Dashboard: clicking on it will take you to the account page, where you can view and edit your account information
   - Projects: clicking on it will take you to the projects page, where you can view and manage your projects
   - Settings: clicking on it will take you to the settings page, where you can view and edit your account settings